A Randomised Clinical Trial of a Digital Self-management Package for People With Interstitial Lung Disease

 Detailed Description

 This study compares REBUILD-SM with standard care in people with ILD.
-REBUILD-SM comprises a purpose-built smartphone app that allows subjects to enter and track health data over time and an integrated self-management website.
+REBUILD-SM comprises a purpose-built smartphone app that allows subjects to enter and track health data over time and an integrated self-management package.

 Participants will enter their respiratory diagnosis, medications and side effects, weight, lung function test results, oxygen saturation level and supplemental oxygen usage into the smartphone app.
-They will also use the app to answer questionnaires at specific timepoints.
-Participants will input most of this data at the beginning of the trial and then update it when it changes, for example, after obtaining a new lung function result, starting a new medication or getting a new side effect from an existing medication.
+They will also complete questionnaires at specific timepoints using the app.
+Participants will input most of this data at the beginning of the trial and update it when it changes, for example, after obtaining a new lung function result, starting a new medication, or getting a new side effect from an existing medication.
 Entering data into the app is expected to take around 30 minutes at the start of the trial, and about 20 minutes at 12, 26 and 52 weeks when completing the questionnaires.
 Updating data is expected to take about 5-10 minutes and will only happen when there is a change, for example, once per week, although it may not be this frequent.

 The app will not provide any recommendations on the health data participants enter - it is simply for recording purposes.
-To ensure data collection is as complete as possible, electronic reminders will be sent when questionnaires are not completed at the specified timepoints, and app analytics will be used to monitor use of the app and will alert the study team if the participant fails to complete the questionnaires in response to the reminder.
-This will prompt a phone call from a member of the study team, but this is the extent to which app analytics will be used during the trial.
-App analytics will be used in the data analysis phase (after the trial is over) to understand how participants engaged with the app.
+To ensure data collection is as complete as possible, electronic reminders will be sent to participants when questionnaires are not completed at the specified timepoints and will alert the study team if the participant fails to complete the questionnaires after the reminder.
+This will prompt a phone call from a member of the study team to encourage the participant to complete the endpoints.
+App analytics will be used in the data analysis phase (after the trial is over) to understand how participants have engaged with the app.

-Participants in the intervention group will be asked to log into and use the self-management website with support from the study team.
-The self-management website includes 12 modules and has been designed in collaboration with people with ILD to help increase their ability to self-manage their chronic disease.
+Participants in the intervention group will be asked to log into and use the self-management website or view the content via the REBUILD app with support from the study team.
+The self-management content includes 13 modules and has been designed in collaboration with people with ILD to help increase their ability to self-manage their chronic disease.

 Study Type